 5. Go sightseeing

-Feeling adventurous?
+Layover SightseeingAre you feeling adventurous?
 Exit the airport altogether and go sightseeing in Oslo.
-As long as you have a layover of 6 or more hours, this is a good way to pass the time and fit in some local culture.
+If you have a layover of 6 or more hours, this is an excellent way to pass the time and fit in some local culture.

-Your speediest option is to hop on the Airport Express train (Flytoget), which departs every 10 minutes and has you downtown in 20 minutes, by far the quickest way into the city.
-Several bus services are available, too, but these take closer to 40 minutes one-way.
+Your speediest option is to hop on the Airport Express train (Flytoget), which departs every 10 minutes and has you downtown in 20 minutes, the quickest way into the city.
+Several bus services are available, too, but these take closer to 40 minutes one way.
 Taxis are available for direct drop-offs, but they won’t save you any time.

-The hop-on hop-off Oslo Fjord cruise is a great way to get fresh air and an overview of the city, as you’ll float past the city hall, the modern open house, and a medieval castle.
+The hop-on hop-off Oslo Fjord cruise is a great way to get fresh air and an overview of the city as you float past the city hall, the modern open house, and a medieval castle.
 Stroll along the new Harbour Promenade, offering city and water views.
-(If your up for a challenge, dip into the Sorenga Seawater Pool, chilly even in summer, and open year-round!)
+(If you are up for a challenge, dip into the Sorenga Seawater Pool, which is chilly even in summer and open year-round!)
 For some culture and history, head to the Fram Polar Ship Museum, the Kon-Tiki Museum, or the Norwegian Museum of Cultural History.
 Art buffs will appreciate the outdoor Tjuvholmen Sculpture Park and the National Gallery.

-However you spend your time out of the airport, leave plenty of time to make it back for that next flight!
+However you spend your time out of the airport, leave plenty of time to return for that next flight!

 6. WiFi

-Free WiFi is available for 2 hours at a time, though you can reconnect for free after your time expires.
+Free WiFi is available for 2 hours, though you can reconnect for free after your time expires.
 Paid upgrades are available for higher-speed access.

 7. Sleep

-No need to worry about napping here, as staff tolerate sleepers during the day and at night.
+Airport SleeperThere is no need to worry about napping here, as staff tolerate sleepers during the day and at night.
 Thanks to the flight schedule, though, there aren’t too many overnight campers.
-For comfy rest spots, keep your eyes peeled for the few lounge chairs with leg rests, located opposite the Exchange Office in the pre-Security Arrivals area.
+For comfy rest spots, keep your eyes peeled for the few lounge chairs with leg rests opposite the Exchange Office in the pre-security Arrivals area.
 If you’re staying overnight, try to snag a booth or couch inside the restaurants once they close.
-If a proper hotel is more your style, there are are two located on airport premises, with a covered walkway connecting to them.
-Other hotels are located within a few minutes’ drive, with shuttles available.
+If a proper hotel is more your style, Radisson Blu Airport Hotel and Park Inn by Radisson are connected to the terminal by a covered walkway.
+Other hotels are located within a few minutes drive, with shuttles available.
 Locations and details are in our Oslo Gardermoen Airport Guide.